-Unfriended took a cool and mostly unused concept (I say mostly since it's been done before but not to the same extent as other things) by recording a screen and the interactions made on it.
-However, they ruined their own greatness before it even had a chance to exist by stumbling into the same mistakes that every other horror movies make.
+Unfriended took a cool and mostly unused concept (I say mostly since it's been done before but not to the same extent as other tropes) by recording a screen and the interactions made on it.
+However, they ruined their own greatness before it even had a chance to exist by stumbling into the same roadblocks that every other horror movie do.

-If you want your viewer to truly be horrified when something happens to a character, they need to feel something other than a pure annoyance when they're on screen.
+If you want your viewer to be truly horrified when something happens to a character, they need to feel something other than pure annoyance when they're on screen.
 You need something different than the old "oh, we're teens and we're assholes and we have no idea what we're doing".

 I realize that a lot of people enjoy this movie.
-Honestly, I'm happy for you since you didn't feel the same pain in the back of your head as I did when watching it.
-I've watched a lot of horror movies and I like, almost, exactly none of them.
+Honestly, I'm happy for you since you didn't feel the same pain in the back of your head as I did while watching it.
+I've watched a lot of horror movies and I enjoy very few of them.
 My expectations are high, but all I ever strive for is some degree of originality which Unfriended, sadly, fails to provide.

 Last Thoughts Before Unfriending